-We are often asked at HouseSit Match what are the chances of being selected as house sitters if your house sitting over fifty, some even declare they are trying a grey gap year!
-And we always say the chances of securing a house sit are very good indeed because it is true.
-Not only is the trend for traveling by house sitting growing around the world, the popularity among over 50s professionals wanting to take time out to see some of the world while fit and healthy is growing significantly.
+We are often asked at HouseSit Match what are the chances of being selected as house sitters if your house sitting over 50, some even declare they are trying a grey gap year!
+We always say the chances of securing a house sit are very good indeed, this is true.
+Not only is the trend for travelling by house sitting growing around the world.
+The popularity of travel among 50+ professionals wanting to see the world while fit and healthy, is also growing significantly.
 So the Grey Gap Year is definitely becoming a reality people are planning for, and is growing markedly in popularity.
 What is it and why is this gaining popularity now?

 What is a grey gap year?

-The first recorded published notion online of the ‘Gap year for adults’ is as the title of a book by Anne Sanders published in 2009 telling of woman who takes time out of her life to travel to France for adventure.
+The first appearance of the notion online was in the title a book written by Anne Sanders and published 2009.
+‘Gap year for adults,’ tells of a woman who takes time out to travel to France for adventure.
 Her children grown she leaves her husband temporarily to try something new.
 She was over 50!
 In 2010 P&O the cruise firm published research that showed a 300% increase in over 50s taking a year out to travel, whether they were retired or not.
-And so the ‘grey gap year’ or temporarily taking time out of your professional and personal life in middle age became a ‘thing’.
+‘Grey gap years’ or temporarily taking time out of your professional and personal life in middle age became a ‘thing’.

 Why are so many people trying house sitting over 50 as part of a grey gap year?

-Whatever age we are the thought of travelling in an authentic way appeals to many people, living like a local land getting close to the reality of the new location.
-Seeing the very best of the place we are visiting has to offer is always top of our minds.
+Whatever age we are, the thought of travelling in an authentic way appeals to many people.
+Living like a local and getting close to the reality of the new location.
+Seeing the very best of what the place we are visiting has to offer, has a common a draw.
 House sitting means you need to remain local to your assigned property and pets, and in that need to stay in the locale comes a great advantage in being able to spend time learning about and absorbing the local area, enjoying its features.

 Freedom in travel as a house sitter